 Companies with a recruitment process policy are more likely to take a proactive approach to recruitment because the policy helps to clarify how recruitment relates to the bigger picture of business goals and longer-term workforce planning.
 For example, a company committed to inclusion and diversity will implement a policy that ensures fair treatment of all candidates in the selection process, strengthening workplace diversity and supporting the company’s strategic goals.

-What to Include In A Recruitment Process Policy
+What to Include in a Recruitment Process Policy

 A recruitment process policy should include the following sections: